kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 ### Time zones

-For CronJobs with no time zone specified, the kube-controller-manager interprets schedules relative to its local time zone.
+For CronJobs with no time zone specified, the {{< glossary_tooltip term_id="kube-controller-manager" text="kube-controller-manager" >}} interprets schedules relative to its local time zone.

 {{< feature-state for_k8s_version="v1.25" state="beta" >}}